Reference

 LevelSetMethods.DirichletBC — Type

-struct DirichletBC{T} <: BoundaryConditionA Dirichlet boundary condition taking values of f(x) at the boundary.
+struct DirichletBC{T} <: BoundaryConditionA Dirichlet boundary condition taking values of f(x, t) at the boundary, where x is the spatial coordinate and t is the current time.

 LevelSetMethods.ExtrapolationBC — Type

-struct ExtrapolationBC{P} <: BoundaryConditionP-th order one-sided polynomial extrapolation boundary condition.
-Uses the P nearest interior cells to construct a degree P-1 polynomial that is extrapolated into the ghost region.
+struct ExtrapolationBC{P} <: BoundaryConditionDegree-P one-sided polynomial extrapolation boundary condition.
+Uses the P+1 nearest interior cells to construct a degree-P polynomial that is extrapolated into the ghost region.

-ExtrapolationBC{1} (aliased as NeumannBC) gives constant extension (∂ϕ/∂n = 0 at the boundary face).
-ExtrapolationBC{2} (aliased as NeumannGradientBC) gives linear extrapolation (∂²ϕ/∂n² = 0).
+ExtrapolationBC{0} (aliased as NeumannBC) gives constant extension (∂ϕ/∂n = 0 at the boundary face).
+ExtrapolationBC{1} (aliased as LinearExtrapolationBC) gives linear extrapolation (∂²ϕ/∂n² = 0).

 using LevelSetMethods